mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

 ### Admission order

-1. Preserve the P1–P6 evidence and exact cost law; do not grant credit across a new family boundary.
+1. Preserve the P1–P6 evidence and historical 10x cost law; do not grant credit across the amended law-family boundary.
-2. Require a concrete newly reachable host primitive and an independently adjudicated complete-product cost model at or below 187,063 µs before code.
-It must name the reached grammar-path and product work removed, not only a new carrier, execution spelling, or primitive micro-speed.
-3. If separately authorized, begin with one isolated exact-M2 scale-4 equal-selection/equal-product fatal cell.
-Stop on the first unequal batch/aggregate sink, unequal product, or sub-10× CI-low.
-Restore the complete state/value/result, success/failure/recovery/fault, UTF-16, allocation, IC, deopt and GC planes only after every small-scale raw row and bootstrap low clear 10×.
-4. Only a surviving generic mechanism may open the real Value-owned CSS vertical.
-A handwritten body, scanner-shaped representation, or “full CSS” label without the 1,439/1,653 denominator is fatal.
+2. Run L1 as three independent Sol family researches, then Sol synthesis, Luna isolated prototype/replay, fresh Sol critique, and Sol agglomeration.
+Repeat the full workflow for L2 and L3.
+3. Use one identical fixture-index vector for all timed arms and stop on the first unequal batch/aggregate sink, product, freeze, or arithmetic result.
+4. Require complete state/value/result, success/failure/recovery/fault,
+   UTF-16, allocation, IC, deopt, GC, cold/hot, package, and read-only consumer-economics planes before law selection.
-5. Formation Clean A/B remain blocked until a surviving isolated candidate clears the complete proof.
-Production freeze, packing, consumer migration, release, Value rebind and BBNF remain later.
+5. Formation Clean A/B remain blocked until L3 freezes one immutable law packet.
+Production freeze, CSS, packing, consumer migration, release, Value rebind and BBNF remain later.

 Do not begin Value-owned CSS grammar work, production-source execution, candidate packing or consumer migration from this repository.